Asimit148/IMAD5112Practicum/README.md

-# 😊 Daily Mood and Journal Tracker App
+# 🎵 Music Playlist Manager App

 ### 👤 Author: Asimit Shrivastava ST10471627

 ---

 ## 📱 Overview of the App
-The **Daily Mood and Journal Tracker App** is a simple and elegant Android application designed to help users record, monitor, and reflect on their emotional wellbeing.
-It offers an intuitive user interface with three streamlined screens—Welcome, Input, and Display—allowing users to input moods, sleep data, and journal notes, and later view or filter that information.
+The **Music Playlist Manager App** is a simple and intuitive Android application designed to help users log, manage, and view their favorite music playlists.
+It includes three main screens—Welcome, Input, and Display—which provide a smooth user experience for entering and organizing musical data.

 ---

 ## 🎯 Purpose of the App
-The app was built to assist users in:
+This app allows users to:
-- Monitoring their daily emotional states.
+- Log music playlist entries with title, genre, duration, and description.
-- Tracking sleep duration.
+- Navigate between different screens to input and view data.
-- Writing short journal reflections.
+- Filter music based on specific criteria such as duration.
-- Identifying trends and emotions that may be linked to lack of sleep or specific mood types.
+- Build a personalized music archive over time.

 ---